 and the direction of the arrow (counter-clockwise from +X in

-degrees) is read with ECOLUMN
+degrees) is read with ECOLUMN.

-See the command ARROW
+See the command ARROW for a

-description of the optional parameters ANGLE
+description of the optional parameters ANGLE and

 NOTE: The use of PCOLUMN